dariocravero/padrino-gemified-apps/README.md

 [How to access Padrino model and database in a “standalon” (bin/) script?](http://stackoverflow.com/questions/26222801/how-to-access-padrino-model-and-database-in-a-standalon-bin-script) and
 [How to access a gemified Padrino Apps Model from other gem that requires that App](http://stackoverflow.com/questions/26213806/how-to-access-a-gemified-padrino-apps-model-from-other-gem-that-requires-that-ap).

+There is also a GitHub issue for padrino-framework at padrino/padrino-framework#1784 .

 ## The issue

 In short, there are two issues of the similar nature, both related to models defined in the gemified app: